munnox/nodered-dev-ide/readme.md

 # Prep a backup folder
 mkdir backup certs

-# Make a selfsign password
+# Make a selfsign certificate the subject line should be made
+# more specific to the current use case.
 openssl req \
     -new \
     -newkey rsa:4096 \